anthonyjn08/the-recipe-hotspot/README.md

 The sites log was designed by a childhood friend who I've know for about 30 years.
 He studied graphic design at college and although he doesn't work as a designer he has kept up his love for it as a hobby.
 I asked him to provide a log for a recipe website with no specific colour palette in mind.
 As he knows me so well he designed the logo with my favourite colour combinations in mind.

+### **Colour Scheme**

+The colour scheme of the website was dictated by the sites logo, made up of the colours black, white and red.
+The colours have a have a natural contrast which should lead to easy readability.

+* Black #000
+* Red #E01616
+* White #FFFFFC

 ## ** User Stories**

 * As a **Site User** I can...